Information for Prospective Visiting Scholars

 Upon payment of the Berkeley Law residence and UC Berkeley campus fees and the receipt of a campus CalNet ID card visiting scholars have access to a wealth of research services on the Berkeley campus using their CalNet ID and passphrase.
 Most important, they have full use of the law library’s extensive collection of legal material, which includes US and other common law jurisdictions as well as the law of more than 100 jurisdictions of the world, and an extensive collection of international, comparative and human rights law.
 Visiting scholars may use the library any time the library is open.
 They may borrow any regularly circulating material from the law library and from most other campus libraries as well.
 In addition, visiting scholars can obtain passwords to Lexis, Westlaw and Bloomberg Law, the three most important legal research databases in the United States.
 With these passwords visiting scholars will have access to extensive collections of US primary legal materials, journals and reviews, treatises and practice material, as well as to international law, newspapers, and other periodicals.
 Visiting scholars also can print from Lexis for free.

 Due to space and budget restrictions, the law school cannot provide offices or library carrels for visiting scholars.
-Visiting scholars may be able to consult with law school faculty members in their specialized field of study, and they may audit law school classes with the professor’s permission.
-Be aware, however, that academic credit is not given for audited courses
+Visiting scholars may be able to consult with law school faculty members in their specialized field of study, and they may audit law school classes during the fall and spring semesters with the professor’s permission.
+Be aware, however, that academic credit is not given for audited courses.

 Computing and Other Support Services